Streptozocin (Zanosar®)

 Your blood counts can be affected by this treatment, though the effect is usually mild.
 This can cause lower numbers of the following cells:

-• White blood cells (WBC): important for fighting infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4 or 38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+• White blood cells (WBC): Important for fighting infection.
+Tell your provider right away if you have a fever (temperature greater than 100.4 or 38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

-• Red blood cells: responsible for carrying oxygen to the tissues in your body.
-You should let your doctor or nurse know if you experience any shortness of breath, difficulty breathing, or pain in your chest.
+• Red blood cells: Help carry oxygen to the tissues in your body.
+Tell your care team if you have any shortness of breath.
+Call 911 if you have a hard time breathing or have pain in your chest.
 If the count gets too low, you may receive a blood transfusion.

-• Platelets: help your blood clot, so when the count is low you are at a higher risk of bleeding.
-Let your doctor or nurse know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums, or blood in your urine or stool.
+• Platelets: Help your blood clot, so when the count is low, you are at a higher risk of bleeding.
+Tell your care team if you have any excess bruising or bleeding, including nose bleeds, bleeding gums, or blood in your urine or stool.

 Less common, but important side effects can include: